KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

-This plugin provides the ability to have the Android user choose whether to display a non-exempt (including Foreground Services) notification of your app.
-The user has to give a runtime permission (AKA a dangerous permission) for this.
-This is for Android 13 (API level 33) and higher.
+This plugin provides the ability to have the Android user choose whether to display a notification on the lock screen from your app.
+The user has to give a runtime permission (AKA a dangerous permission) for this since Android 13 (API level 33) and higher.
 See [the Android developer docs](https://developer.android.com/develop/ui/views/notifications/notification-permission) for an explanation.

+Before Android 13 (API Level 33) apps running a Foreground service did not have to have runtime permission from the user.
+The FOREGROUND_SERVICE permission implied the use of a notification.
+But that has changed.
+Apps running on Android 13 (API Level 33) do need two things:
+- These apps are required to have a notification (passed to the foreground service), so the user can see that the app is doing something in the foreground, while the app itself is in the background.
+- To show the necessary notification, since Android 13 (API Level 33), an app using a foreground service notification has to ask runtime permission.

 This plugin adds a system dialog ("Allow", "Deny") and a "rationale" dialog in case the user doesn't allow notifications in order to explain why the permission is needed.